edwardnagy/flow_coordinator/README.md

 ## Features

-Use Flow Coordinators in order to:
+Use Flow Coordinators to:

 - Reuse screens and flows across different parts of your app.
 - Separate complex navigation logic from UI code.
 - Handle deep linking and complex routing scenarios modularly.
+- Synchronize the browser URL with the active route.
+- Restore the app state after termination.
 - Guard screens from unauthorized access — for example, redirect to login if the user is not authenticated.
 - Support nested navigators and flows.
-- Support state restoration.
 - Preserve compatibility with the Navigator API.

 ## Getting started

-To configure your app, set the `routerConfig` parameter of `MaterialApp.router` or `CupertinoApp.router` to use `FlowCoordinatorRouter` as the root router:
+To configure your app, set the `routerConfig` parameter of `MaterialApp.router` or `CupertinoApp.router` to a `FlowCoordinatorRouter`, and provide a builder for the root Flow Coordinator of your app:

 ```dart
 import 'package:flow_coordinator/flow_coordinator.dart';